Schedule a free consultation

 Board Certified Attorney in Montgomery County, TX

 Have you been arrested for a DWI or other criminal offense in Montgomery County, Texas?
 If so, you want experienced legal representation to help guide you through the process.
 An experienced DWI defense and criminal defense lawyer will not only guide you but will aggressively advocate for your rights and defend you against the allegations made by the prosecution.
-Doug Murphy Law Firm, P.C. represents clients in Montgomery County who have been charged with a DWI, misdemeanor, or felony charge.
+Murphy & McKinney Law Firm, P.C. represents clients in Montgomery County who have been charged with a DWI, misdemeanor, or felony charge.
 Doug Murphy has been successfully committed to criminal defense for several decades and has made his name known in the prosecutor's office as a tireless and successful defense lawyer who never quits.
 Contact Doug Murphy today; the sooner you do, the sooner he can start protecting your rights and developing your defense.

 DWI Defense